It's Friday the 13th: to Celebrate, here's 13 FMLs, Superstitions... and Black Cats!

 Don't be afraid…

-Today, it's Friday the 13th, so we thought we'd celebrate the non-event, unproven myth around the luck factor (or lack of) with a smallish selection of FMLs and stories from around the world that induce fear into people.
+Today, it's Friday the 13th so we thought we'd celebrate the non-eventful unproven myth around the luck factor (or lack of) with a smallish selection of FMLs and stories from around the world that induce fear into people.
 Poor them.

 (Opening an umbrella inside is considered bad luck)

-Weirdly, Friday the 13th has a lot of positive connotations and beliefs that the big lottery that day draw will earn them miliions, despite not having bought a ticket.
+Weirdly, Friday the 13th has a lot of positive connotations and beliefs that the big lottery that day's draw will earn them millions, despite not having bought a ticket.

 1 - I can't stand the rain